emma-ks/emma-ks.github.io/content/publication/covid-policies/index.md

 summary: "An evaluation of how anti-contagion policies reduced the spread of COVID-19 across multiple countries."

 tags:
-- COVID-19
+- infectious disease epidemiology
-- Anti-contagion policies
+- public health
-- Econometrics
+- econometrics

 featured: true